emillub/IT1901_Informatikk_Prosjektarbeid/docs/brukerhistorier.md

 ### Requirements:
 *   Comparator class for comparing the books that needs to be sorted.
 *   A friendly user interface so its intuitive how to sort the books, a dropdown menu which presents the sorting factors.
+*   Sort on the general ASCII table, meaning upper case letter comes before small letter.

 ### Delete review (US 5)
 As a user, I want to be able to delete a review so that I can give a new rating if I change my mind about the book.